-The PCFRF is created by extracting the active postal codesoM and the related FED codes included in the PCCF.
+The PCFRF is created by extracting the active postal codesTM and the related FED codes included in the PCCF.
 Each FED code in this file is linked to the list of federal electoral districts - 2013 Representation Order codes and names.
-The linkage to the FED on the PCCF is based on the dissemination block or dissemination area geocoded in the PCCF.
+The linkage to the FED on the PCCF is based on the geocoding results contained in the PCCF.

 The resulting PCFRF file contains active postal codeoM records of which most are uniquely linked to one federal electoral district.
-There are some that are linked to more than one federal electoral district and are thus represented by multiple records in the PCFRF.
+There are some postal codes that are linked to more than one federal electoral district and are thus represented by multiple records in the PCFRF.

-The unique link variable is derived based on the postal codeom and FED codes in the PCFRF.
-If the postal codeom is linked to only one FED, the unique link is assigned a value of 1, otherwise it is assigned a value of 2.
+The unique link variable is derived based on the postal codeoM and FED codes in the PCFRF.
+If the postal codeoM is linked to only one FED, the unique link is assigned a value of 1, otherwise it is assigned a value of 2.

-The 'weight' estimates the proportion of the population of a postal codeoM that resides within each FED.
-If a postal codeoM is linked to only one FED in the PCFRF, the weight is equal to 1.
-If the postal codeoM is linked to more than one FED and is reported in the 2016 Census, the weight is equal to the proportion of the population that reported the postal codeoM in each of the FEDs.
-If the postal codeoM was not reported in the census, the weight is estimated using the address ranges in the service area of the postal codeoM as found in the Address Lookup File from Canada Post Corporation.
-If necessary, the weights for a postal codeoM are normalized and adjusted using the single link indicator variable in the PCCF so that the sum of weights equals 1.0.
+The 'weight' estimates the proportion of the population of a postal codeOM that resides within each FED.
+If a postal codeOM is linked to only one FED in the PCFRF, the weight is equal to 1.
+If the postal codeOM is linked to more than one FED, the weight is equal to the proportion of the population that reside in each of the FEDs.
+The weight may alternatively be estimated using the address ranges in the service area of the postal codeOM as found in the Address Lookup File from Canada Post Corporation.
+If necessary, the weights for a postal codeOM are normalized and adjusted using the single link indicator variable in the PCCF so that the sum of weights equals 1.0.